-- Missing from education - Show signs of other types of abuse/aggression towards others - Have low self-esteem, and feelings of isolation, street or fear - Lack trust in adults and appear fearful of authorities - Have poor concentration or excessively tired - Become anti-social - Display symptoms of substance dependence - Excessive time online computer/gaming forums - Social Isolation in school with peers - High-functioning with an interest in computing
+- Missing from education - Show signs of other types of abuse/aggression towards others - Have low self-esteem, and feelings of isolation, street or fear - Lack trust in adults and appear fearful of authorities - Have poor concentration or excessively tired - Become anti-social - Display symptoms of substance dependence - Excessive time online computer/gaming forums - Social Isolation in school with peers - High-functioning with an interest in computing situation, support will be provided through the school or partner agency.

-This is not an exhaustive list and Poplar Farm School are aware of other factors which may also impact on the child.
-Like with all other safeguarding concerns, if our children are in this situation, support will be provided through the school or partner agency.
 Please refer to useful contacts for further advice and support regarding concerns of this nature.

+This is not an exhaustive list and Poplar Farm School is aware of other factors which may also impact on the child.
+Like with all other safeguarding concerns, if our children are in this